bibinbiju111/DBMS-Project/README.md

 To install and run on your pc:-

-1)Sign up and sign in in your sql database.
+1)Open xampp and start apache and mysql.

-2)Run railway.sql and save databse.
+2)import the database as railway.sql.zip as mention in phpmyadmin.

 3)Add your sql password and user name in indicated portion of db.php file.

 4)Make sure you have active sql database connection.
-To do so you can use local server solution software like xampp which is open source and easy to use , or deploy site on a web server connected to sql.

 For deploying on local host using xampp:-